thekevinscott/UpscalerJS/docs/docs/documentation/getting-started.md

 :::

-For instance, to use `@upscalerjs/esrgan-thick`, you'd first install it:
+For instance, to use `@upscalerjs/esrgan-thick`, we'd first install it:

 ```sh
 npm install @upscalerjs/esrgan-thick